Skip to main content

 The best time to start working on fundraising when you are considering planting a new church was yesterday.
 The 2nd best time is today.
 If you are convinced God has called you to church planting, then you need to start working on raising funds right away.

 Start talking about it to people.
-Don’t worry about having everything set up right away, start giving people the opportunity to give long before you’ve got your tax-exempt status set up.
+Don’t worry about having everything set up right away; start giving people the opportunity to give long before you’ve got your tax-exempt status set up.
+Teach about the importance of giving with short offering messages.
 That will only spur you on to take action and get that done for them by the end of the year, so their financial gifts can also help you keep moving forward on the details!

 Thank your donors and those offering financial support profusely, involve them in next steps and keep showing them your hard work on this new church plant.